What Is the One-Bite Rule?

 - Second or third-degree burns

 Therefore, if a dog attack caused you or your child to suffer any broken bones, significant lacerations that will leave scars, soft tissue injuries that could lead to permanent physical limitations, or organ damage, then you should call a Denver dog bite lawyer.
 The dog owner is liable for your financial injuries associated with the attack.

 If you can also prove that the dog had dangerous propensities, you may recover non-economic damages.
 This would include compensation for your pain and suffering, emotional distress, scarring and disfigurement, and disability.

 Talk With an Experienced Attorney After a Dog Attack

 Being attacked by a dog, or watching an animal attack your child, is a traumatic experience.
-At the Law Office of Jennifer L. Donaldson, we want to obtain you as much compensation as possible.
+At Donaldson Law, LLC, we want to obtain you as much compensation as possible.
 To this end, we strive to prove that the dog had dangerous propensities, which may involve having bitten someone before.
 Receiving a settlement or jury award may not feel like consolation, but it can help you and your family move beyond the incident.